viriciti/app-layer-control/README.md

 ### Configuration

-While the default configuration provides a starting point, several settings are omitted for security reasons.
-These settings include the GitLab endpoint and Docker Registry endpoint.
-To configure those, add an extra configuration file (or update the default configuration, whatever floats your boat), and make sure the following settings are configured:
+Configuring App Layer Control is done through a configuration file (requiring you to mount it manually) and environment variables.
+We recommend using environment variables, since these will cause the least configuration issues over time.

+- `NPM_USERNAME` (_Optional_): NPM username.
+Allow you to install private packages
+- `NPM_PASSWORD` (_Optional_): NPM password.
+Allow you to install private packages
+- `NPM_EMAIL` (_Optional_): Mandatory for NPM
-- `git.host`: GitLab endpoint.
-Required to request an authentication token
+- `GITLAB_HOST` (_Required_): GitLab endpoint.
+Required and used to request an authentication token
+- `GITLAB_USERNAME` (_Required_): GitLab username.
+Required and used to request an authentication token
+- `GITLAB_ACCESS_TOKEN` (_Required_): GitLab access token.
+Required and used to request an authentication token.
-- `docker.host`: Docker Registry endpoint
+- `DOCKER_REGISTRY` (_Required_): Docker Registry endpoint.
+Required to construct the URL to pull from
-- `docker.username`: GitLab username
-- `docker.password`: GitLab access token (we highly discourage the use of a password)

-**Note:** The dot represents a nested value.
-For example, the setting `username` is a setting within the setting `docker`.

 ### Plugins (previously "External sources")